stonarelli/bibliar/README.md

 ## Join Us ##

-Si usted desea involucrarse en proyectos relacionados con la Biblia, contacteme.
+Si usted desea involucrarse en proyectos relacionados con la Biblia, por favor contacteme.

-If you want be envoilved in Bible projects, please contact me
+If you want to be involved in projects related to the Bible, please contact me.

+Gracias!